Cadasta/cadasta-docs/en/11-qgis-plugin.md

 ### Adding a Basemap

-If you'd like to add a little bit of background imagery to you newly-imported map data, then you can add a basemap layer using the OpenLayers plugin.
+If you would like to add a background map, such as satellite imagery or OpenStreetMap, as a reference layer you can add a basemap layer using the OpenLayers plugin.

 You can install the plugin from `Plugins > Manage & Install Plugins`.